Volunteer coordinators assess and meet an organisation's needs through the recruitment, placement and retention of volunteers

 - youth and community work.

-Entry without a degree is possible as employers often value experience over academic achievements.
+Entry without a degree is possible as employers value relevant skills and experience.

 A related postgraduate qualification isn't usually needed, but is becoming increasingly useful as the job grows in popularity - especially for the more competitive industries, such as international development and the creative sector (in an art gallery or museum, for instance).